- Search The Registry

-From Chicago, Illinois, he published his first poem at the age of twelve.
+He published his first poem from Chicago, Illinois, at age twelve.
 His plays were performed in a Chicago theater when he was just nineteen.
-Johnson was educated at the University of Chicago, Northwestern University and Columbia University.
+Johnson was educated at the University of Chicago, Northwestern, and Columbia University.
 Johnson was married to Cecilia Rhone.
-He was a member of the Authors League of America and of Alpha Phi Alpha Fraternity.
+He was a member of the Authors League of America and Alpha Phi Alpha Fraternity.
 He worked as a journalist for the Eastern Press Association and New York News while continuing to produce published poetry.
 After returning to Chicago, he produced two short-lived periodicals, Champion and Favorite Magazine.

 Johnson's early work contains poems written in Black dialect and conventional English.
 His material reveals the influence of traditional spirituals and the poetry of Paul Laurence Dunbar.
 Johnson's poems are a significant bridge between the work turn of the century authors and the writers that would constitute the Harlem Renaissance in the 1920s and 30s.
 His later poems reveal a determination yet pessimism related to the urban blues of the same period.
 After 1920 Johnson's literary activities dropped off considerably.
 Although he continued to write poems into the 1930s, he published very little in his later years.